Vchelka

-The Vchelka (Вчелька) waterfall is located on the Gnylopiat' River in the Zhytomyr Raion, Zhytomyr Oblast, Ukraine, between the villages of Singury, Golovenka and Perlyavka.
+The Vchelka (Вчелька) waterfall is located on the Hnylopiat River in the Zhytomyr Raion, Zhytomyr Oblast, Ukraine, between the villages of Sinhury, Holovenka and Perliavka.
 The waterfall is 10 m high and about 40 m wide.

 Name

 The name of the waterfall comes from the area — the Vchelka farm, which belonged to the Zhytomyr doctor and philanthropist Franz Vchelka.
 As of 1906, there were 43 yards (ca. 39 m) on the farm and 232 inhabitants.